-After the driver is successfully loaded, the device to card association file ccurdscc_devs will be created in the /usr/local/CCUR/drivers/ccurdscc/driver directory, if it did not exist.
-Additionally, there is a symbolic link to this file in the /usr/lib/config directory as well.
+After the driver is successfully loaded, the device to card association file ccurdscc_devs will be created in the /usr/local/CCRT/drivers/ccurdscc/driver directory, if it did not exist.
+Additionally, there is a symbolic link to this file in the /usr/lib/config/ccurdscc directory as well.
 If the user wishes to keep the default one-to-one device to card association, no further action is required.
 If the device to card association needs to be changed, this file can be edited by the user to associate a particular device number with a card number that was found by the driver.
-The commented portion on the top of the ccurdscc_devs file is automatically generated every time the user issues the 'make load' or '/sbin/service ccurdscc load' command with the current detected cards, information.
-Any device to card association edited and placed in this file by the user is retained and used during the next 'make load' or '/sbin/service ccurdscc load' process.
+The commented portion on the top of the ccurdscc_devs file is automatically generated every time the user issues the 'make load', '/sbin/service ccurdscc start' (on RedHawk 6.5 and below), or 'systemctl start ccurdscc' (on RedHawk 7.0 and above) command with the current detected cards, information.
+Any device to card association edited and placed in this file by the user is retained and used during the next 'make load', '/sbin/service ccurdscc start' or 'systemctl start ccurdscc' process.

-If the user deletes the ccurdscc_devs file and performs a 'make load' or if the user does not associate any device number with card number, the driver will provide a one to one association of device number and card number.
+If the user deletes the ccurdscc_devs file and recreates it as an empty file and performs a 'make load' or if the user does not associate any device number with card number, the driver will provide a one to one association of device number and card number.
 For more information on available commands, view the commented section of the ccurdscc_devs configuration file.

-Warning: If you edit the ccurdscc_devs file to associate a device to a card, you will need to re-issue the 'make load' or '/sbin/service ccurdscc load' command to generate the necessary device to card association.
+Warning: If you edit the ccurdscc_devs file to associate a device to a card, you will need to re-issue the 'make load', '/sbin/service ccurdscc start', or 'systemctl start ccurdscc' command to generate the necessary device to card association.
 This device to card association will be retained until the user changes or deletes the association.
 If any invalid association is detected, the loading of the driver will fail.